SAP-samples/teched2025-XP267/exercises/ex2/README.md

 ----------------

-### [Optional] - Extend the existing command in SAP Automation Pilot by pushing Org Memory Utilization metric to SAP Cloud ALM
+### [ 🧩 Optional ] - Extend the existing command in SAP Automation Pilot by pushing Org Memory Utilization metric to SAP Cloud ALM

 > **Note (Optional Exercise):**
 > This exercise is **optional**.
 Due to time limitations, it is **recommended to proceed with the next tasks** first.